Campbell Brown (journalist): Presidential election coverage in 2000

-Move to CNN
+CNN

 Brown announced July 22, 2007, on Weekend Today, that she would be leaving NBC News after eleven years to devote time to her family and expected baby.
 CNN confirmed it had hired Brown, and that Brown would start work for CNN in February 2008 (originally November 2007), filling the spot previously held by Paula Zahn, who left the network.
 Brown began anchoring CNN Election Center, which ran from February through October 2008.
 The show was renamed Campbell Brown: No Bias, No Bull in October 2008, shortly before the election in order to ensure a smooth transition when the election was over.
-Roland Martin filled in as guest host in April and May 2009 while Brown took maternity leave; when she returned in June 2009, the show was again renamed this time simply to Campbell Brown.
+Roland Martin filled in as guest host in April and May 2009 while Brown took maternity leave; when she returned in June 2009, the show was again renamed, this time simply to Campbell Brown.

-Departure

-In the face of low ratings, CNN released Brown from her contract.
-On May 18, 2010, Brown announced that she would be leaving CNN.
+In the face of low ratings, Brown asked CNN to be released from her contract.
+On May 18, 2010, Brown announced that she would be leaving CNN and wrote a much talked about statement where she said, “Shedding my own journalistic skin to try to inhabit the kind of persona that might coexist in that line up is simply impossible for me”.
 She later told the Los Angeles Times that she had originally hoped that a straight news program like hers could compete successfully against the opinion-driven shows of her competitors, Bill O'Reilly and Keith Olbermann.
-Olbermann responded by naming Brown as a runner-up in his daily "Worst Person In The World" segment.

-Brown's last day at CNN was on July 21, 2010.
-Beginning on July 22, her 8:00 p.m. prime time slot was filled by a second hour of Rick Sanchez's Rick's List TV program.

-Post-CNN journalism

-After leaving CNN, Brown began writing opinion pieces for publications that included The New York Times, The Wall Street Journal, The Daily Beast and Slate.
+After leaving CNN, Brown wrote opinion pieces for The New York Times, The Wall Street Journal, The Daily Beast and Slate.
 Weekly Standard editor Bill Kristol proposed that Brown run for Charles Schumer's Senate seat.

+Meta

 In January 2017, Facebook announced that Brown would be joining to lead the company's news partnerships team.
-Her title is head of global news partnerships.
-In 2018, The Australian newspaper reported that Brown, in a private meeting with Facebook publishing partners, told the partners that their business models would die in a hospice unless they worked with Facebook.
+Her title was head of global news partnerships.

+In 2018, The Hollywood Reporter named Brown one of the year’s 35 most powerful New York media figures.

+Brown led the development and launch of Facebook News, a tab focused on news and lifestyle coverage, and Bulletin, a newsletter platform for marquee writers including the memoirist Mitch Albom, the magazine writer and podcaster Malcolm Gladwell and the Nobel laureate Malala Yousafzai.
-In May, Brown was named Head of all of media partnerships at Meta.

-In the new role, Brown oversees Entertainment, Sports and News across all Meta platforms.
-Her team manages broadcasters, streamers, film studios, digital publishers, news publishers, sports teams and leagues.
-Brown also oversees a global team that works with governments and policymakers on new regulations for on-platform content; and manages Meta’s partnerships with fact-checkers globally working to reduce misinformation on the platform.
+In May 2022, Brown was named head of all of media partnerships at Meta.
+In the new role, Brown oversaw entertainment, sports, and news across all Meta platforms.
+Her team managed relationships with broadcasters, streamers, film studios, digital publishers, news publishers, sports teams and leagues.
+Brown also oversaw a global team that works with governments and policymakers on new regulations for on-platform content, and managed Meta's partnerships with fact-checkers globally working to reduce misinformation on the platform.
+Brown left Meta in October 2023.

+Tollbit

+In April 2024, Brown joined the AI startup Tollbit as a senior adviser.

+Awards

+In 2006, Brown won an Emmy Award for her coverage on Hurricane Katrina.